henricl/Eye-Assesment-Web-App-with-LLM-integration/README.md

 AI-powered web application for assessing eye symptoms using large language models and safety-oriented reasoning.

-This project was developed as a prototype during my Computer Science Bachelor thesis.
+This project was developed as a prototype during my Computer Science Bachelor thesis at Technische Hochschule Ulm.

 ---